acend/helm-basics-training/content/labs/_index.en.md

 {{% notice warning %}}

-**Die Mobiliar** Create the Namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev Cluster.
+**Die Mobiliar** Create the namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev cluster.

 {{% /notice %}}